saymrwulf/uhd/notes.md

-2020-04-14T21:11:00 - Minor doc updates: linking to article on quantization (uhd) 2020-04-14T04:13:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (uhd) 2020-04-14T07:24:00 - Quick fix, referencing a known issue from the official repo (uhd)
+2020-04-14T21:11:00 - Minor doc updates: linking to article on quantization (uhd) 2020-04-14T04:13:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (uhd) 2020-04-14T07:24:00 - Quick fix, referencing a known issue from the official repo (uhd) 2020-05-02T03:11:00 - Quick fix, referencing a known issue from the official repo (uhd)